 The release of Visual Studio 2013 has unified the experience of using ASP.NET technologies.
 ASP.NET MVC 5 is the latest version developed with suggestions and contributions from the .NET community.
 ASP.NET MVC 5 comes along with the official release of Visual Studio 2013.

 What showcases ASP.NET MVC 5?
 With ‘One ASP.NET’ a project creation wizard in MVC 5, it is possible to choose a project template and configure the authentication at the same time.
-Also, the seamless integration of Web MVC project template with the new One ASP.NET is one of its kind experience.
-Bootstrap Framework has been made more user friendly and customizable.
+Also, the seamless integration of the Web MVC project template with the new One ASP.NET is one of its kind experience.
+Bootstrap Framework has been made more user-friendly and customizable.
 It’s ideal for mobile devices because of its fast layout integration and responsiveness.
 ASP.NET identity has been introduced which can be used for authentication and identity management.
-Also, a new kind of filter called Authentication filter is introduced to authenticate users by custom or third party authentication providers.?
-In MVC 5 it’s now possible to override filters by providing action method or controller by specifying an override filter.
-Attribute routing is also integrated into MVC 5 which allows to specify routes by annotating actions and controllers.
+Also, a new kind of filter called Authentication filter is introduced to authenticate users by custom or third-party authentication providers.?
+In MVC 5 it’s now possible to override filters by providing an action method or controller by specifying an override filter.
+Attribute routing is also integrated into MVC 5 which allows for specific routes by annotating actions and controllers.

-Visual Studio 2013 on ASP.NET MVC 5 is a culmination of dynamic ecosystem filled with components to empower the application with millions of lines of open source code to use, read and learn from.
+Visual Studio 2013 on ASP.NET MVC 5 is a culmination of a dynamic ecosystem filled with components that empower the application with millions of lines of open source code to use, read and learn from.